SAP-samples/teched2022-DT181/exercises/ex6/README.md

 ![](./images/image27.png)

- Replace the content of file **CustomSection.fragment.xml** with the following xml snippet:
+ Replace the content of file **CustomSection.fragment.xml** with the following xml snippet.

  ```js
 <core:FragmentDefinition